 Over 100 pages.

-Information on Kelpie history & the outstanding Kelpies of the past can be found in the new 2006 edition of our book
+Information on Kelpie history & the outstanding Kelpies of the past can be found in the latest edition of our book

 Softcover 136 pages.